 - Includes Direct Pay and Transferability.

-Extends the existing energy investment tax credit for applicable energy projects.
+Extends the existing energy investment tax credit (ITC) for applicable energy projects.
 This tech-specific ITC ends in 2024 for most technologies and is replaced by the new tech-neutral Clean Electricity ITC (48E), which begins in 2025.

 - Extends date of construction in most cases to 2024 and maintains a 10% or 30% credit.